Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Well," Adam nodded.
 "Benefits of your genes and the spacemagic.
 There’s Zangief, right there in the mirror.
 Hell, you’re already bigger and better!
 So what do you think?"

 Firth had taken to posing pretty quick, once he understood how to use the mirror as a training aid.
 Hell, it was hard *not* to when you looked as good as he did.
-He twisted this way and that, experimented a bit, looked down at himself in disbelief…
+He twisted this way and that, experimented a bit, looked down at himself in disbelief...

 He threw a couple punches then, and threw them so fast, the air thumped loudly from his motion.
 Adam was once the only guy who could do that, but Firth was already faster than Adam ever was (and that despite being *stockier* too) and the big monster wasn’t even trying.